woodrush/hy/docs/language/internals.rst

 ~~~~~~~~~~~~

 If we get a ``HyExpression``, we'll attempt to see if this is a known
-Macro, and push to have it expanded by invoking ``hy.macros.macroexpand``, then
+Macro, and push to have it expanded by invoking ``hyhy.macros.macroexpand``, then
 push the result back into ``HyASTCompiler.compile``.

 Second Stage Expression-Dispatch